Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 Once completed, the scan generates a report of all detected vulnerabilities for each target server.
 It provides details on each vulnerability, like the description, the severity, the CWE, the tools that can exploit it...

+Nessus has a free version called Nessus Essentials that can be downloaded upon registration.
+It offers multiple types of scans, for example :
+- **host discovery** : shallow scan to discover live hosts
+- **basic network scan** : full TCP/UDP port scanning + basic vulnerability check**
+- **credentialed patch audit** : check for missing updates (configured with valid credentials)
+- **web application tests** : vulnerability check on a web application

 ### Qualys